bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 <p></p>
 {% endraw %}

 **Dynamic type checks for arrays**.
 Array element types are reified in Java, but their Kotlin-specific properties, like nullability, is not.
 So, we removed the special treatment of arrays that allowed checks like `a is Array&lt;String&gt;`, and now arrays work as all other generic classes: we can check for `a is Array&lt;*&gt;` and a cast like `a as Array&lt;String&gt;` is marked as unchecked.
-We added a JVM-specific function `isArrayOf&lt;T&gt;()` that check that a given array can contain elements of type `T` <em>in Java</em>:
+We added a JVM-specific function `isArrayOf&lt;T&gt;()` that check that a given array can contain elements of type `T` *in Java*:

 {% raw %}
 <p></p>